IRkernel/IRkernel/README.md

 This is still highly experimental and unreliable.
-Your code should be safe, since IPython handles saving and loading notebooks in another process, but ou'll lose all your variables if it crashes.
+Your code should be safe, since IPython handles saving and loading notebooks in another process, but you'll lose all your variables if it crashes.

 ##Installing